atarv/mnet-aggregator/README.md

     , smtpUsername = "smtpuser"
     }
 , serverPort = 8080
+, dynamoDBTableName = "example-table"
 }
 ```

-For setting up a Redis instance, see [their
+For setting up a DynamoDB table see [AWS documentation](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/getting-started-step-1.html).
-documentation](https://redis.io/topics/quickstart) and for email
-configuration you should look up your email service providers guides.
+See `lambda/Main.hs` for which environment variables must be set.
+Use `PK` as partition key and `SK` as sort key (both String type).

 ## Running